-All of the children will also be involved in a Class Assembly, a class lunch and at least one performance during the academic year.
+All children will be involved in a Class Assembly, a class lunch and at least one performance during the academic year.

 The Curriculum in Year One

-See Key word lists in your child’s homework folder and spelling books and the end of year “age related expectations” statements for reading in your child’s communication book for more information.
+See Phonics charts in the back of communication books and Key word lists in your child’s homework folder and spelling books and the end of year “age related expectations” statements for reading in your child’s communication book for more information.

 Daily whole class lessons take place in English, including reading, writing, speaking and listening.
 In addition, there is a daily 20 minute phonics lesson, taught in smaller, similar ability groups.
 It is important that all children are encouraged to use their phonics skills daily at home when reading and spelling words.
 During the week commencing 8th June 2020 all pupils in Year 1 will attempt The National Phonics Screener.
 This consists of 40 words shown to children 1:1 with a known adult, on flashcards – 20 of the words will be real words and 20 of them will be non-words that will test purely their decoding skills.
 All of the children will be made aware which of the words are non-words as they will have pictures of aliens beside them.
 Your child’s spellings, and Key Words, which can be found in their homework folders and spelling books, will inform you, throughout the year, which phonics your child needs to work on at home.